 - Human supervision is still necessary even for the best live streaming system

 - Again, redundancy is key, and you’d need to have at least two people working in shifts

 Launching a 24/7 Live Streaming

-Based on the key challenges above, we’ll need to create a 24/7 live streaming system that can tackle these issues, ensuring a reliable and stable live linear streaming with as little interruptions as possible.
+Based on the key challenges above, we’ll need to create a 24/7 live streaming system that can tackle these issues, ensuring reliable and stable live linear streaming with as few interruptions as possible.
 Here are the key areas to focus on:

 1. Choosing a Streaming Platform That Supports 24/7 Live Stream

 You’d need a proper platform to stream your content that can reliably stream 24/7 content.
-Viloud offers linear 24/7 TV channels support, scheduler, branded player, the ability to support multiple video sources, and more to support your 24/7 live linear streaming needs.
+Viloud offers online 24/7 TV channel software, scheduler, branded player, the ability to support multiple video sources, and more to support your 24/7 live linear streaming needs.